kylecorry31/Trail-Sense/guides/en-US/guide_tool_augmented_reality.txt

 You can choose to adjust paths using their recorded elevation by enabling Settings > Augmented Reality > "Use path elevation".
 This should make the paths line up better with hills and valleys, but is dependent on the accuracy of the elevation data.

-## Sun / Moon
+## Sun / moon
 The paths that the sun and moon will take today are displayed as markers on the screen.
 The sun's path is displayed in yellow and the moon's path is displayed in white.
 A larger marker is displayed at the current time, and will also show the moon phase.
 Times in the past are lighter.

 If you bring the sun or moon into the reticle, you will see more details about the marker such as the time.

 If you tapped the "View in 3D" button on the Astronomy tool, you can use the guide to see where the sun or moon currently is and change the previewed date in the bottom panel.

-## Grid / Compass
+## Grid / compass
 A grid is displayed on the screen to help orient you.
 The grid is aligned with the cardinal directions and is spaced at 30 degrees.
-The grid line for North is highlighted in orange.
+The grid line for north is highlighted in orange.
 The cardinal directions are displayed over the grid.

 ## Orientation
 The orientation of your device is displayed at the top of the screen.
 This includes the compass bearing and the tilt angle.
-The Augmented Reality tool respects the True North setting found on Settings > Sensors > Compass > True North.
+The Augmented Reality tool respects the true north setting found on Settings > Sensors > Compass > True north.

 ## Navigation
 Tap on a beacon to navigate to it.